 No Job Replacement

-As an extra set of eyes, AI is a highly useful assistant, especially when it comes to detecting scaphoid or hairline fractures in digital X-rays.
+As an extra set of eyes, AI is a highly useful assistant, especially when detecting scaphoid or hairline fractures in digital X-rays.
 It can prevent such misses that would otherwise lead to arthritis and debilitating pain.

-But even though it takes human error and subjectivity out of the equation, computer vision by itself will never function perfectly.
-So software will not replace the human specialist, who is needed to provide a double check in the context of a more holistic injury assessment.
+But even though it takes human error and subjectivity out of the equation, computer vision will never function perfectly.
+So software will not replace the human specialist, who must provide a double check in the context of a more holistic injury assessment.

 About the Author

-Ralph Zoontjens is a product designer with a master’s degree in Industrial Design from Eindhoven University of Technology.
-Currently based out of Tilburg, the Netherlands, he specializes in 3D printing and works as a content writer with topics that revolve around design and technology.
+Ralph Zoontjens is a product designer with a master’s degree in Industrial Design from the Eindhoven University of Technology.
+Currently based out of Tilburg, the Netherlands, he specializes in 3D printing and works as a content writer with topics around design and technology.